Jostrod/RatNeck-Bandpage/README.md

 ## Status
 Backend mostly operational.
-Non-essentials at this point like Authentication and Swagger is not yet set up.
+Non-essentials at this point like Authentication and Swagger are not yet set up.
 CORS is configured to allow frontend-backend communication.
 ### Backend
 - [x] Concert CRUD API
 - [x] Input validation and error handling